exelix11/mono-nx/README.md

 The build steps are a little convoluted because of the number of moving parts, I tried to split everything to its own somewhat documented bash script so it should be easier to understand what's needed for what.

 On a default ubuntu image you will need to manually install devkita64, CMake 3.20 or higher, libclang and dotnet-sdk-9.0.
 On other distros refer to the documentation on the dotnet/runtime repo.
 For your convenience I prepared a docker file which already has all the required components.
-You can enter the docker environment using
+You can enter the docker environment using:

 ```
 docker build . -t monobuild